iandennismiller/gthnk/docs/user/browser-integration.rst

 Other Browsers
 --------------

-Since **gthnk** is provided as a web server, you can use any browser to connect to it.
+Since **Gthnk** is provided as a web server, you can use any browser to connect to it.
 If you craft integrations for other browsers, please `create an issue <https://github.com/iandennismiller/gthnk/issues>`_ that describes your process and we can add it to this document.